 As the summer comes to a close and preschoolers prepare to head back to school, many educators are looking for ways to review math concepts.
 After all, preschool is an important time for developing foundational skills in all areas, including math.

-When adding math activities to our preschool and kindergarten lesson plans during the first week of school, we have to consider some of the following.
+When adding math activities to our preschool lesson plans during the first week of school, we have to consider some of the following.

 - Does my preschooler have number recognition skills?